DevYeom/OneWay/README.md

   </a>
 </p>

-A super simple library for state management with unidirectional data flow.

 > 🚧 OneWay is still experimental.
 As such, expect things to break and change in the coming months.

+**OneWay** is a super simple library for state management with unidirectional data flow.
+The original inspiration came from [Flux](https://github.com/facebook/flux), [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture), [ReactorKit](https://github.com/ReactorKit/ReactorKit) and many state management [libraries](https://github.com/tnfe/awesome-state).
+There are no dependencies on third parties like [RxSwift](https://github.com/ReactiveX/RxSwift), so you can use **OneWay** purely.
+It can not only be used in the presentation layer (e.g. with View or ViewController), but can also be used to simplify complex business logic (e.g. while app launching).

 ## Data Flow